Auburn/FastNoiseLite/JavaScript/README.md

 ```

-####DM storm#0009 on discord or email w/ any questions or need any support or ask someone in our discord :D
+### DM storm#8888 on discord or email w/ any questions or need any support or ask someone in our discord :D